rimmderes/EventsCalenderProject/README.md

 ### ***Project Overview*** 🚀

  Our team had taken interest in apps and websites, such as EventBrite and Fatsoma, which present events for people to attend.
-We originally wanted to produce an individual calendar for users, however, we recognised that a booking system which can show the array of events one may have was better.
-We wanted our API to encompass a ranges of events, not limited to work meetings, networking events or personal affairs, but all.
+We originally wanted to produce an individual calendar for users, however, we decided we wanted our API to encompass a ranges of events, not limited to work meetings, networking events or personal affairs, but all.
 Thus, we chose to create an events booking system to include all of these.
  <br />

  Our team name, *SAWS code*, relates to the seasons of the year (Summer 🌞,Autumn 🍁, Winter ❄️, Spring 🌺 ) to signify different periods of the calendar year.
 Additionally, as we have used Spring Boot, we believed it was appropriate that it too is included in our name.